A revealing photojournalism series.

 On August 3rd, 2019 we made history!

-Four beautiful Black individuals took to the streets – topless – at Toronto Caribbean Carnival in support of The Boob Book Project, changing the narrative around the nude Black female.
-They bared it all to create a shift in mindset where decision makers and industry professionals can advance to real-life autonomous portrayals of respectful diverse stories.
+Four beautiful Black individuals took to the streets – topless – at the Toronto Caribbean Carnival in support of The Boob Book Project, and to shed light on the history of film and media around the treatment of the nude black female body.

 As a Canadian-Jamaican, I realized this annual celebration - and my favourite time of year - would be the perfect place to spread the mission of The Boob Book Project.
 It was the quintessential place to find diverse individuals interested in increasing the spectrum of diversity in the project.
 With a layered history of emancipation, Black and Caribbean pride, and female power this was a special place to bring The Boob Book Project to life.

 The Boob Book Project is a photojournalism series and so much more.

 The Boob Book project shares intimate, raw, anonymous portraits and interviews to inspire healing through representation and rapport.
 The project uncovers the impact that our breasts have in our daily lives, society, and around the world by filtering through history, health, propaganda, media, mental illness, the economic impact of social conditioning, patriarchal ideologies, and much more.
 The purpose of uncovering such an impact is to allow healing to happen by understanding why we need to heal in the first place and where our toxic mental constructs came from.

 Carnival seemed like a great opportunity to continue this mission!